 Both aspartame and stevia are 200x times sweeter than sucrose or table sugar.
 Aspartame is an artificial sugar whereas stevia is a natural sugar.

-As stevia is natural, it is very less likely to cause any side effects while aspartame may lead to an increase in insulin and glucose level.
-At the same time aspartame, mostly resembles sugar while stevia has a bit of licorice aftertaste.
+As stevia is natural, it is very less likely to cause any side effects while aspartame may lead to an increase in insulin and glucose levels.
+At the same time, aspartame mostly resembles sugar while stevia has a bit of licorice aftertaste.

-Some of you might be worrying about how much does it cost?
-You can check out Zevia price on Amazon here.
+Some of you might be worrying about how much it costs.
+You can check out Zevia’s price on Amazon here.

 You may say Zevia is an intelligent choice for a zero-calorie drink, as it doesn’t use any artificial sweetener or flavoring agent in its product.